Try @eslint-react/kit@beta

 }

-// ✅ Create new array
+// Recommended: Create a new array

 function Component() {